Fulham F.C.: 2001–2007: Early Premier League years

 Fulham returned to the top division of English football, and competed in the Premier League for the first time.
 The club finished the 2001–02 season in 13th place.
 Fulham were the only team to host top-flight football with some standing areas in the 21st century, but due to restrictions on standing, this was not allowed to continue; clubs promoted from the second division had only three years to make their ground all-seater.
 Fulham were forced to groundshare with QPR at Loftus Road during the 2002–03 and 2003–04 seasons while Craven Cottage was rebuilt as an all-seated stadium.
 There were fears that Fulham would not return to the Cottage, after it was revealed that Al-Fayed had sold the first right to build on the ground to a property development firm.

+The Cottagers were invited to the 2002 UEFA Intertoto Cup, which was the club's first appearance in a European competition.
+They advanced to the final where they defeated Bologna 5–3 on aggregate.
+They shared the title with Málaga and Stuttgart.
+As Intertoto Cup winners, Fulham qualified for the first round of the 2002–03 UEFA Cup.
+However, their European campaign ended in the third round with a 2–1 aggregate defeat to Hertha BSC.